Caught Speeding: Clocking the Fastest-Spinning Brown Dwarfs

 Astronomers at Western University have discovered the most rapidly rotating brown dwarfs known.
 They found three brown dwarfs that each complete a full rotation roughly once every hour.
 That rate is so extreme that if these “failed stars” rotated any faster, they could come close to tearing themselves apart.
 Identified by NASA’s Spitzer Space Telescope, the brown dwarfs were then studied by ground-based telescopes including Gemini North, which confirmed their surprisingly speedy rotation.

 Three brown dwarfs have been discovered spinning faster than any other found before.
 Astronomers at Western University in Canada first measured the rotation speeds of these brown dwarfs using NASA’s Spitzer Space Telescope and confirmed them with follow-up observations with the Gemini North telescope on Maunakea in Hawai‘i and the Carnegie Institution for Science’s Magellan Baade telescope in Chile.
-Gemini North is one of the pair of telescopes that make up the international Gemini Observatory, operated by NSF’s NOIRLab.
+Gemini North is one of the pair of telescopes that make up the international Gemini Observatory, a Program of NSF’s NOIRLab.

 “We seem to have come across a speed limit on the rotation of brown dwarfs,” said Megan Tannock, the Western University physics and astronomy graduate student who led the discovery.
 “Despite extensive searches, by our own team and others, no brown dwarfs have been found to rotate any faster.
 In fact, faster spins may lead to a brown dwarf tearing itself apart.”